phpro/grumphp/README.md

 When this option is enabled, phpspec will stop at the first error.
 This means that it will not run your full test suite when an error occurs.

+#### Phpunit

+The Phpunit task will run your unit tests.
+It lives under the `phpunit` namespace and has following configurable parameters:

+**config_file**

+*Default: phpunit.xml*

+If your phpunit.xml file is located at an exotic location, you can specify your custom config file location with this option.

 #### Custom tasks

 It is very easy to configure your own project specific task.